vivianzhu88/query-annotations/README.md

 3. **linkImg.py** is for the LIDC-IDRI collection.
 This parses through every file in the dataset and scrapes annotation data and DICOM image UID information.

+4. **filterByRadlex.py** is for the LIDC-IDRI collection.
+This filters through the CSV of all LIDC-IDRI annotation data by RadLex ID or term.
+It also adds Patient ID and Modality info.

-4. **updateTables** is for the CCC2018 and CCC2017 collections.
+5. **updateTables** is for the CCC2018 and CCC2017 collections.
 This replaces all the Snomed CT ontology terms in the dataset with RadLex ontology terms wherever possible.

-5. **aim templates** contains the templates to create AIM annotations.
+6. **aim templates** contains the templates to create AIM annotations.

     a. **atb-** are XML format templates and it is built from the ATB platform.
 It is the basic structure of the template for each collection.